 Students who wish to make copies beyond these narrow constraints, or who wish to make additional uses of their student projects, must get permission for all elements used.

-Students should also be familiar with TMU’s Media Ethics Policy reprinted below as Appendix C and the TMU IT Student Network Use Policy in Appendix D. These are also available on The Master’s University Web site - Campus Links - IT Services.
+Students should also be familiar with TMU’s Media Ethics Policy and the TMU IT Student Network Use Policy.
+These are also available on The Master’s University Web site - Student Resources - IT Services - Student Help Documents -- Policies.

 Students who fail to comply with TMU’s intellectual property policies will face appropriate disciplinary action which may include expulsion.